 Our planet loses 10.000 million trees each year

 Nowadays some 63,000 children of the age of 9 to 12 years are affiliated with the organization of Felix Finkbeiner.
 All together they are fighting for Climatic Justice.
-This group ordered a study to be done to be able to evaluate the total amount of trees existing in the world.
-The estimate came up with 3 billion trees – 7 times more than previously assumed.
-This study was published in Nature in 2015.
-Another important piece of data which came to light was that when agriculture started some 12,000 years ago there were about twice as many trees then.
+This group ordered a study to be done to test the total amount of trees existing in the world.
+The estimate came up with 3 billion trees–7 times more than previously assumed.
+They published this study in Nature in 2015.
+Another important piece of data which came to light was that when agriculture started some 12,000 years ago, there were about twice as many trees then.